mayurdalvi5/ICR-Flight-Delay-Weather-Disruptions/Week 14/Week14.md

 # Questions and Discussion Points

- - Any suggestions for our presentation slides
+ - Any suggestions for our presentation slides.
+ - We will not be meeting next Friday.
+Our Report 3 is due at 11:59 P.M. on Sunday 12/15, so you will have our final report by E.O.D the following Monday.

 # Next Week's Goals

   - Present our study on Tuesday, 12/10 at 11:45 A.M.
-  - We will not be meeting next Friday.
-Our Report 3 is due at 11:59 P.M. on Sunday 12/15, so you will have our final report by E.O.D the following Monday.

 ---